dalyIsaac/Whim/docs/configure/plugins/overview.md

 # Plugins Overview

-Whim is build around plugins.
+Whim is built around plugins.
+They provide additional functionality to Whim, such as a bar, floating windows, or a command palette.
 Plugins are loaded as required by Whim based on the configuration.

 | Plugin                      | TL;DR                                                                                  | Docs                                                                 |
 | --------------------------- | -------------------------------------------------------------------------------------- | -------------------------------------------------------------------- |